 Best-rated electric toothbrush twin pack

-Four-hundred and seventy-nine customers wrote positive things about the price of this Oral B twin-pack, with hundreds of reviewers writing of the great value for money.
+Overall, 526 reviewers wrote positive things about the price of this Oral B twin-pack, with hundreds writing of the great value for money.
 One claimed that, compared to other electric toothbrushes they’d tried, this one is really quiet, with a brush head that doesn’t harm or irritate their gums at all.
 One reviewer also said that she much preferred having a brush each for her husband and herself — as opposed to using different heads for the same brush — while another added that this is the first electric brush they’ve used that hasn’t made them want to revert back to a manual one.

 Some other Strategist-recommended electric toothbrushes

 When we asked dentists and oral-health experts for their recommendations on the best electric toothbrushes, many mentioned the Pro 2 2000N (which we’ve featured above).
 However, the 2500, which comes in black rather than white, has all of the same features listed above, and is often more readily in stock.